OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 Copy for Records

-Before you continue, you should print or save a local copy of these Terms of Service for your records.
+Before you continue, you should print or save a local copy of these Terms of Service for your record.

 Definitions

-"_Availability_ _Credit_" means the remedy Cloudant will provide for a validated claim.
+"_Availability Credit_" means the remedy Cloudant will provide for a validated claim.
 The Availability Credit will be applied in the form of a credit or discount against a future invoice of subscription charges for the Hosting Services.

 "_Derived Data_" means all indices and calculations derived from the Primary Data and stored on the Hosting Platform.